pdsink/pdsink/docs/README.md

 **For other build systems**

-- For the project, add pdsink `src/` folder to searchable path.
+- Add the pdsink `src/` folder to the project search path.
-- If logs enabled, add `jetlog` path to pdsink library build options.
+- If logs are enabled, add the `jetlog` path to the pdsink library build options.
-- I using `pd_config.h` - make it's foldder searchable for the project and the library.
+- If you are using `pd_config.h`, make its folder searchable for both the project and the library.

 ## Customization